JamesC01/ZombieGardenTD/readme.txt

 like this feeling of not obsessively planning.
 It feels fun.
 It's similar to what Casey Muratori describes as "exploration-based architecture", where you aren't 100% how to solve the problem, so you're just exploring around, rather than planning heavily, since you aren't sure what you're in for.

+11/02/2024

+Today I spent 2 hours and 3 minutes getting suns working in the game, making a shovel sprite, and making the seedpackets and shovel have a shadow behind them when they're being dragged.
+Implementing stuff from scratch like this seems to take quite a while, but I'm enjoying myself, and I'd imagine it gets faster with time.
+I suppose you get the added benefit of knowing how pretty much all of your game logic works, whereas in an engine, the engine would handle a lot of it for you, which can get in the way of things, sometimes.
+I think both are good.
+When I want to make something more ambitious, with lots of features like animations, physics, UI, etc., then I'd probably go with Godot.
+But if I want to enjoy some programming, and also just have some fun, then doing stuff from scratch is great, and very worthwhile, because it just gives you more in-depth problems-solving experience.

+So after 5 hours working on this game, I've gotten a peashooter plant and a garden grid where you can place them.
+I've got suns that act as a currancy.
+I've got a shovel which allows you to dig up plants, and that's about it.
+Of course, a lot actually went into it.
+I had to do 99% of the logic myself.
+There's a couple utily functions for doing simple collision checks that are built into raylib, but I could do those trivially.

+The next time I work on this project, I would like to get some sound effects working.
+That would really bring it to life.
+I think the next plant I'll work on is the sunflower.
+Once that's implemented, the zombies should come next!